Documentation forSolarWinds Observability SaaS

 Details

-The Azure VMs Active Alerts widget shows an overview of the active alerts triggered by Azure VM instances, categorized by severity.
+An overview of the active alerts triggered by Azure, categorized by severity.
 Active alerts are alerts that have been triggered but not cleared.
 This includes acknowledged alerts.